quinlan-lab/constraint-tools/README.md

 ## Output

-A specification of the sequence-dependent mutation model in json format viewable using, e.g.,
+A specification of the sequence-dependent mutation model in json format, viewable using, e.g.,
 ```
 ${root}/bin/jq . <json file>
 ```